 Dry hopping is the process of adding hops (whole leaf or pellets) as a cold side addition, typically during or right after primary fermentation has finished.
 Dry hopping adds aroma and flavor without imparting any bitterness to your beer.

 Hops contain compounds called alpha acids.
 When alpha acids are heated during the boil they undergo a process called isomerization.
 Isomerized alpha acids provide hop bitterness in beer.
 Boiling hops for a longer period of time leads to more isomerization and a more bitter finished beer.
 Dry hopping preserves the delicate volatile oils that produce flavor and aroma and will give your beer that much-desired mouth-watering aroma.
 These oils do not survive a boil.

 Whole Leaf vs Pellet

 You can use both pellet and whole leaf hops for dry hopping but I personally prefer pellet hops.
 Pellet hops are a little more convenient and more readily available.
 Leaf hops take up more space in the fermenter and also soak up more of the beer, decreasing the overall yield.
 I think there are subtle differences in flavor/aroma between the two, I just know commercial breweries use pellet hops so that’s good enough reason for me to stick with pellets.

 Choosing Hops for Dry Hopping

 Your beer’s flavor profile and characteristics should dictate which types of hops you use.
 There aren’t necessarily any wrong hops to choose from for dry hopping, but you should stick with aroma-forward hops.
 I love Cascade and Centennial for West Coast/American IPAs and Mosaic and Galaxy for tropical NEIPAs.
 You can also mix varieties for complexity.
 Here is an awesome interactive chart for hop profiles and characteristics.
-Below are some personal favs I’ve used.
+Beer Maverick has some pretty extensive hop data as well.

 Tropical/fruity/citrus: Azacca, Citra, Denali, El Dorado, Ekuanot, Galaxy, Mosaic, Vic Secret, Nelson Sauvin, Bru-1, Motueka, Eclipse,

 Citrus/grapefruit/pine: Amarillo, Cascade, Centennial, Chinook, Columbus, Simcoe, Warrior

 When To Dry Hop